-Seven & i Holdings is working to raise the awareness of Group employees through environmental education and other activities.
-At the same time, we are emphasizing communication with stakeholders outside the Company and encouraging every employee to be aware of our social responsibilities as a corporate citizen and to co-exist in harmony with the global environment and local communities.
+Seven & i Holdings is working to raise the awareness of Group employees by providing them with environmental education and other initiatives.
+At the same time, it is emphasizing communication with customers, external environmental organizations and so forth.

-|*2.||Assistance for environmental NPOs through public aid in the fiscal year ended February 29, 2016 (including recipients of ongoing support): 264 aid projects; \169,311,877 provided in total|
+|*2.||Assistance for environmental NPOs through public support in the fiscal year ended February 28, 2017 (including recipients of ongoing support): 304 support projects; \182,454,549 provided in total|

 We receive and respond to opinions and requests relating to the environment from customers and civic groups at the customer service offices at each Group company and at the CSR Department of Seven & i Holdings.
 In 2014, when we identified the material issues that Seven & i Holdings should address, we incorporated the opinions of stakeholders including customers, business partners, shareholders and other investors, as well as those of CSR experts.